 If your loved one died in a car accident that was the fault of a driver, property owner, doctor, or another party in Atlanta, you could be eligible to file a wrongful death claim.

-In 2018 alone, there were more than 167,000 unintentional injury deaths in the United States, according to the Centers for Disease Control and Prevention (CDC).
+In 2021 alone, there were more than 224,000 unintentional injury deaths in the United States, according to the Centers for Disease Control and Prevention (CDC).
 These devastating incidents do occur, and sometimes it is due to someone else’s negligence.

 From motor vehicle accidents to medical malpractice, a wrongful death claim can take many different forms based on the circumstances.
-Certain relatives or a representative of the decedent’s estate may be able to file a wrongful death lawsuit to seek compensation for losses resulting from their loved one’s death.
+Certain relatives or a representative of the decedent’s estate may be able to file a wrongful death lawsuit to seek financial compensation for losses resulting from their loved one’s death.

 Wrongful Death in Georgia

 Proving that the other party was negligent and that negligence caused your loved one’s death can be challenging in some cases, however.
+The standard of proof in a civil lawsuit is set high.
+This means you might need an experienced attorney to help you hold the responsible party accountable for their wrongful actions.

 - Had a duty to use reasonable care and failed to do so